Jim-BITracks/notebook_snap_install/content/readme.md

 **Step 2** - Open Install Instructions in ADS.

-From ADS, click on the notebook icon:
+From ADS, click on the notebook icon

 ![](notebook.PNG)